 Investment Tax Credit for Industrial Reuse

-Establish a federal tax credit for retrofitting existing industrial facilities.
+Establish a federal tax credit for retrofitting industrial facilities to use municipal recycled water or to recycle water onsite.

 Industrial facilities use approximately 45% of municipal drinking water.
 Although many facilities may be able to reuse water, the cost of retrofitting existing facilities is prohibitively expensive.